 The end product is excellent.
-They came up denser than regular but oh! they soaked the syrup beautifully and nom nom nom nom.
+They came up denser than regular but oh! they soaked the syrup beautifully.

 You can top them with whatever you want.
-I used cal-free maple syrup (this stuff) but regular maple will work as would nut butter, protein fluff, or whatever you want really.
+We used cal-free maple syrup (this stuff) but regular maple will work as would nut butter, protein fluff, or whatever you want really.